gifale95/NED/README.md

 ## 📃 How to use !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 To use ```NED``` you first need to download the Neural Encoding Dataset from [here][ned_data].

-You don't need to download all of it, but only the parts you fnd necessary.
-Link to NED data manual.
+Depending on how you want to use the Neural Encoding Dataset, you might not need to download all of it.
+For this please see the [data manual][data_manual], which describes how the Neural Encoding Dataset is structured.

 Small example of utility functions (see frrsa & ncsnr repos)